cybersader/awesome-cybersader/📁 01 - Logs, Journal/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 [Setting Up Storage |](https://www.truenas.com/docs/scale/gettingstarted/configure/setupstoragescale/) - TrueNAS docs
 ### My Storage Strategy
 - For now
-	- Start out with one 12 TB HDD
+	- Start out with one 12 TB HDD in "Stripe" storage mode
 		- `While a single-disk pool is technically allowed, it is not recommended.`
 		- This is not ideal, but I don't have money to throw around right now
 	- Back storage up to cloud via S3, Backblaze, etc
 	- Back up boot drive somehow
 - Later
-	- Add another drive for RAID and redundancy
+	- Add another drive for RAID and redundancy using mirror layout
+- (AND/OR) Later
+	- Have 3 total drives using RaidZ1 layout
 ### TrueNAS UI Storage Pool Configuration
 - Plugging in my HDD
 	- Plugged in the SATA connectors while the computer is on